 Disadvantages: These materials are usually quite strong in one direction, but (depending on thickness) flimsy in the other.
 They do not handle long unsupported spans well.

 Applications: Frequently used as gussets and connectors, and for overlapping strengthening pieces.
 Also for shims or thickness stacks.
 Flat, solid sections are often bent to provide additional function or places for bolting.
+Here’s an example of how to bend metal in a reasonably accurate way.

 There are an infinite number of different ways to fabricate a beam.
 The sky is truly the limit.
 While many DIY projects like trailers use standard beam shapes, sometimes a fabricated beam satisfies a special need.
 Mostly, fabricated beams are made from standard shapes, but when complete, they are their own animal.
 Sometimes we fabricate beams to address space concerns, or special strength or stiffness concerns.
 However, the biggest need is to achieve strength and stiffness with a lower overall weight.
 Here is an example.